EPCR Challenge Cup: Continental Shield

 Until 2019–20 the 19th and 20th teams qualified via a Qualifying Competition, organised by European Professional Club Rugby and Rugby Europe.

 For the 2014–15 season, this took the form of 2 two-legged play-off matches, with the aggregate winner of each taking one of the two Rugby Europe spots in the draw, and it involved the 2 best teams from Italy's Top12, plus a Romanian and Georgian selections.

 An expanded format, which was expected to feature more matches and more nations, for qualification into the 2015–16 European Rugby Challenge Cup, and subsequent seasons, was expected to be announced 15 September 2014.
 However, on 5 September 2014, it was announced that no such competition would take place during the 2014–15 season, and negotiations continue to create the new competition as soon as possible.

 Subsequently, on 22 December 2014, EPCR announced negotiations for a new format for the competition had now been completed, and the Qualifying Competition for entry into the 2015–16 Challenge Cup would begin in January.

 The expanded format includes clubs from Rugby Europe member unions Russia, Spain and Portugal alongside representatives from the Italian Eccellenza, and is being jointly organised by EPCR, Rugby Europe, and the Federazione Italiana Rugby (FIR).

 The teams in the competition are split into two pools.
 Each team participates in a pool stage, before the two pool winners compete in a two-legged play-off against the teams currently competing in the Challenge Cup from the previous season.

 The winners, on aggregate, of these two play-offs will take up the two final places in the Challenge Cup.

 In 2017, the competition was rebranded as the European Rugby Continental Shield, and introduced a final to be held as part of the main finals weekend and contested by the two play-off winners.

 Competition

 Group stage

-For the pool stage there are two pools of ten teams.
+For the pool stage there are three pools of six teams.
 The teams are ranked based on domestic league performance the previous season, and arranged into three tiers.
 Teams are then drawn from the tiers into pools at random.

-Teams will play two other teams in their pool twice, both at home and away and match points will be awarded depending on the result of each game.
+Teams will play four other teams in their pool either at home and away and match points will be awarded depending on the result of each game.
 Teams receive four points for a win, and two for a draw.
 Teams can also earn 1 try bonus point for scoring four or more tries, and 1 losing bonus point for losing a match by seven points or fewer.

-Following the completion of the pool stage, the top six teams in each pool will qualify for the knock-out stage.
-They are joined in the round of 16 by the teams placed 9th and 10th in each Champions Cup pool.
+Following the completion of the pool stage, the top four teams in each pool will qualify for the knock-out stage.
+They are joined in the round of 16 by the teams placed 5th in each Champions Cup pool.